 But these gluten-free oatmeal cookies are the ones to make when you want a classic cookie that tastes like the ones mom used to bake.

 The cookie dough is versatile, so you can add chocolate chips or chunks (shown here), or stir in cinnamon, nutmeg, and plumped raisins.
-You can add toasted nuts if you like to either version.
+You can add toasted nuts to either version if you like.

 The cinnamon raisin oatmeal cookies remind me of tea parties with my maternal grandmother, Anne, while the oatmeal chocolate chip cookies are the ones Jay and I crave on rainy days.